-Here are five ways the Sanctuary's community seeks to do that, which you could also explore:
+Here are five ways the Sanctuary's team seeks to do that, which you could also explore:

 1. Seeking to engage more of the church with God's heart for the world

-The more people praying for justice, the more hearts softening in mercy, the more actions changing for good, the more difference in the making gains momentum....
+The more people praying for others, the more hearts softening in mercy, the more actions changing for good, the more difference in the making gains momentum....

-Our praying community has a high proportion of creatives and worship leaders, many with experience of working for a wide range of justice and mission organisations.
+Our team has a high proportion of creatives and worship leaders, many with experience of working for a wide range of justice and mission organisations.

 So one of the primary ways we take action is through the first strand of our core work - to freely give our time and talents to write and share songs, liturgy and creative resources widely and freely though our online worship resources library.

 This empowers others to pray about these issues in an informed and heart-felt way, and to involve yet more people around them in doing so too.

 Join in this forward momentum by using sharing our resources, spreading the word about people and places God has laid on your heart and/or writing your own expressions of the intercession he has led you in to share with others around you.